remys89/Capgemini/README.md

 If everything went correctly, the installation of Wordpress will pop up.
 Deploy your website to check if everything is fine.

+## Challenge !

+Try to deploy a

+- Gitlab environment
+- Kibana monitoring

+And show us what you got from this course !